gjmjack/CSDNToPDF/readme.md

 This is a node base javascript tool, which is used to quick export [CSDN](https://blog.csdn.net/gjmjack/) articles in pure mode (no ads, no recommendations).
 And it's build on [Puppeteer](http://www.puppeteerjs.com/) library.

+This is currently build for [CSDN](https://blog.csdn.net/gjmjack/) articles.
+However you can change the inject.css and make it available for any other site as well.
+Or even you can change the csdntopdf.js to make it automaticaly adjust for any site.

 ## Quick start

 - Install [nodejs](https://nodejs.org/en/) [14.16.1](https://nodejs.org/dist/v14.17.6/node-v14.17.6-x64.msi) or above